It’s been a great summer of training.

 Don’t get crazy here.
 Simply move it up one level and try your next set.

-If that feels good and is performed with the same control as you demonstrated your last set, you can progress again.
+If that feels good and is performed with the same control as you demonstrated in your last set, you can progress again.

 Progression 2- Hands behind head